Tvolcom322/campaigns/pages/remnants-of-faerun.md

 * Materials and property of The Spire is not to leave The Spire without properly checking it out with the Clerk first.

 * Tuition must be paid at the top of the month, or services be made up in its stead.
-(300gp ) Spire Credits towards tuition count as 50 gold
+(300gp ) Spire Credits towards tuition count as 50 gold.

 ---